sherzodcode/diary-API/readme.txt

 I tried possible servers to deploy my TODO list project, cus i used prisma orm in this project, it wasn't that easy to find server which supports prisma, i found it.
 But turns out that is not free.
 Another one just for frontend.
 Seems like i have no other choice than turn prisma quaries into sqlite clean quaries.
+Turn's out there's a way to deploy backend app to vercel, right now i'm trying it.

 ///////